Last Updated March 9th, 2021

 1.2.
-EQUA considers the major privacy principles and frameworks around the world, including the OECD Guidelines on the Protection of Privacy and Transborder Flows, EU General Data Protection Regulation 2016/679 (“GDPR”), the APEC Privacy Framework, and the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.
+Equa considers the major privacy principles and frameworks around the world, including the OECD Guidelines on the Protection of Privacy and Transborder Flows, EU General Data Protection Regulation 2016/679 (“GDPR”), the APEC Privacy Framework, and the EU-U.S. frameworks.

 2.2.
-EQUA provides the following services: legal document drafting, cap table management, encrypted document storage, automated shareholder voting, and digital-currency payment processing.
+Equa provides the following services: cap table management, encrypted document storage, automated shareholder voting, and digital-currency payment processing.

 4.1.1.
 Lawfulness, Fairness & Transparency: We process personal data in accordance with the law, and with transparency and fairness to you.
 Our data processing activities are conducted: 1) with your consent; 2) in order to fulfill our contractual obligations; 3) for the legitimate interest of our company, or 4) in accordance with legal obligations.